Pascal Feindouno: Later career

-In February 2011, he confirmed that he has signed for Monaco after trials with Celtic and Wigan Athletic.
+In February 2011, he confirmed that he had signed for Monaco after trials with Celtic and Wigan Athletic.

 He left Monaco after their relegation and on 22 June joined Swiss Super League outfit FC Sion, but left in January 2012 after the Swiss Football Association deducted 36 points for fielding ineligible players.

 In July 2012, he signed for the Turkish club Elazığspor and his contract was terminated in February 2013, before the end of the 2012–13 season.
 In April 2013, he returned to Guinea, signing a four-month contract with AS Kaloum Star.

 On 30 August 2013, Swiss Super League team Lausanne-Sport announced that Feindouno had agreed to a short-term deal until Christmas Day, with an option to extend for a further year.

 In September 2014, Feindouno signed a one-year contract with Moroccan club Hassania Agadir.
 In February 2015, he agreed the termination of his contract.

 In 17 November 2015, Feindouno joined CS Sedan Ardennes, along with his stepson Abdoul Karim Sylla.
 On 2 December, it was reported that the club's doctor had refused to grant him permission to play football after cardiac tests had shown "abnormalities" in the size of an artery.
 Two days later, he was linked with a move to Congolese side TP Mazembe.

 In May 2016, he moved to Lithuanian side FK Atlantas, again with Abdoul Karim Sylla.

 International career

-Feindouno was a member of the Guinean national team that competed in the 2004 African Nations Cup, finishing second in their group in the first round of competition, before losing in the quarter finals to Mali.
+Feindouno was a member of the Guinea national team that competed in the 2004 African Nations Cup, finishing second in their group in the first round of competition, before losing in the quarter finals to Mali.
 He was the captain of Guinea.

 Personal life

+Feindouno acquired French nationality by naturalization on 21 October 2004.

-Pascal Feindouno's brother is midfielder Simon Feindouno and his other brother Benjamin Feindouno also plays football.
-His adviser is Rui Pedro Alves.
+Pascal Feindouno's brother is midfielder Simon Feindouno.
+His other brother Benjamin Feindouno also played football but was found dead at his home in August 2025.
 His stepson Abdoul Karim Sylla is a footballer as well.